yt-project/yt/doc/source/analyzing/fields.rst

 ---------------

-yt provides a way to compute gradients of spatial fields using the :meth:`~yt.data_objects.static_output.Dataset.add_gradient_fields` method.
+yt provides a way to compute gradients of spatial fields using the :meth:`~yt.frontends.flash.data_structures.FLASHDataset.add_gradient_fields` method.
 If you have a spatially-based field such as density or temperature, and want to calculate the gradient of that field, you can do it like so:

 .. code-block:: python